minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

 Use :mc-cmd:`mc idp ldap disable` to deactivate a configured connection.
 Use :mc-cmd:`mc idp ldap enable` to activate a previously configured connection.

+You may also enable or disable AD/LDAP from the :ref:`MinIO Console <minio-console>`.